BuilderIO/builder/examples/vue-nuxt/README.md

 - SSR (Nuxt currently can't find the custom components on the server, looking into)
 - Stacking columns on breakpoints
 - "View current draft" logic
-- "+ add block" button when starting a page
+- "+ add block" button when starting a page (for now just drag your first block to the "layers" tab)
 - Symbols
 - Server side a/b testing
 - "animations" tab and "data" tab

-## Build Setup
+## Local Setup

 ```bash
 # install dependencies